fpeterek/1v1-game-server/README.md

 Easiest way to install this is to download buildable.zip, unzip it and run build.sh.
 Make sure you have SFML installed on your computer.
 If not, you can use
-  sudo apt install libsfml-dev (Linux distributions that use apt) or brew install sfml (macOS) to download the required libraries.
+  * sudo apt install libsfml-dev (Linux distributions that use apt)
+  * brew install sfml (macOS)

+to download the required libraries.

 ####Disclaimer:
 Using this application, or parts of the code, is highly discouraged.
 Seriously.
 Go read a book.